Azure/azure-sdk-for-js/sdk/eventhub/event-hubs/README.md

 **Note**: When working with Azure Stream Analytics, the body of the event being sent should be a JSON object as well.
 For example: `body: { "message": "Hello World" }`

-### Consume events from an Event Hub
+### Consume events from an Event Hub partition

-In order to consume events, you'll need to create an `EventHubConsumer` for a specific partition and consumer group combination.
-When an Event Hub is created, it starts with a default consumer group that can be used to get started.
+In order to consume events for an Event Hub partition, you'll need to create an `EventHubConsumer` for that partition and consumer group combination.
+When an Event Hub is created, it provides a default consumer group that can be used to get started.
 A consumer also needs to specify where in the event stream to begin receiving events; in our example, we will focus on reading new events as they are published.

 ```javascript
 const client = new EventHubClient("connectionString", "eventHubName");